jaquadro/MonoGame-WinFormsControls/README.md

 Project Structure
 -----------------

+* Control Example
+    * ExampleControl -- A sample control tracking mouse events to draw squares.
+Updates as needed as opposed to running an update loop.
 * Game Example
     * ExampleGame.Common -- A sample game engine, representing the majority of game implementation.
     * ExampleGame.Embedded -- A WinForms project.
 Runs the shared game code from an embedded GameControl class.
 Also include extra WinForms interactions.